 The two most authoritative sources for bird common names are the IOC World Bird List and the eBird/Clements checklist.
 Between them they cover roughly 11,000 bird species with standardized English names.
 Neither list contains 'Venus' as a recognized common name for any species.
 The IOC also publishes archived versions of its English name list going back multiple versions, with footnotes tracking every name change, so if 'Venus' had ever been a standardized name or had been retired from use, there would be a record of it.
 There is not.

 On the scientific name side, the genus or species epithet 'venus' or 'veneris' (the Latin genitive of Venus) does appear in zoological nomenclature, but not for birds.
 The Integrated Taxonomic Information System (ITIS) returns Venus-related entries for mollusks and invertebrates.
+The Integrated Taxonomic Information System (ITIS) reports Venus-related entries for mollusks and invertebrates, not birds ITIS returns Venus-related entries for mollusks and invertebrates..
 In bird scientific names, Venus-derived epithets are essentially absent from accepted taxonomy.
 So both the common-name route and the Latin-name route come up empty for birds.

 How to confirm this yourself in a few minutes